 If I was doing the brake job again I would have upgraded my brake Rotors and painted my brake calipers, my car is fitted with open dish alloys and everything’s on show, O well, next time she needs Rotors!

 Fixing Classic Car Mechanical Faults

 I decided to replace my starter, alternator, and battery, they were all working OK, but I’ve been around old cars long enough to know these are likely components to give issues.

 I also paid particular attention to the cooling system, old cars with old cooling systems like to overheat.
 It’s usually because the radiator, hose, fan, thermostat, or rad cap has failed.

 So I went ahead and replaced most of it, and back-flushed my heater matrix which flushed out an incredible amount of crap, and I immediately knew why the heater was so poor.

-I also replaced my plug wires, distributor cap and rotor arm.
+I also replaced my plug wires, distributor cap, and rotor arm.
 They had worked hard over the last 30 years and are another common component to fail.
-These type jobs are pretty easy to do and just require common sense.
+These types of jobs are pretty easy to do and just require common sense.

 Other engine types may have a timing chain, they stretch and get noisy when they need to be changed, they’re also less likely to break and have a longer service life than a belt.

 On the downside, timing chains and guides are more expensive and more difficult to replace.